DInfanger/pvaluefunctions/README.md

 ## Installation

+Upon release, you can install the package by typing `install.packages("pvaluefunctions")` from CRAN.

 Download the file `confidence_distributions.R` to your computer.
 You can either `source()` the function in R or open it, select and run everything.
 After loading the function, it’s ready for use.